FrancescoGrazioso/SilkSpool/README.md

 ### 📚 **Mod Discovery**
 - **Browse Mods**: Explore mods from multiple repositories in one place
-- **Search & Filter**: Find exactly what you're looking for with powerful search tools
+- **Advanced Search**: Find exactly what you're looking for with powerful search tools
+- **Smart Filtering**: Filter by repository, requirements, authors, and installation status
 - **Rich Details**: View screenshots, descriptions, and requirements before downloading

 ### 🎨 **Beautiful Interface**